-VEMLIDY—proven ALT normalization in chronic HBV patients with compensated liver disease1,2
+VEMLIDY—proven long-term ALT normalization in chronic HBV patients with compensated liver disease1,2

 ALT normalization rates at Weeks 48, 96, and 144 (2016 AASLD criteria)a,b